Hi.

 CERTALDO ALTO

 If not for the Airbnb listing that caught my eye, I may have remained unaware of this enchanting hilltop town 90 minutes from Cortona.
 Our budget didn’t stretch to a week-long hotel stay, so I balanced it with Airbnb - this“La casa torre di Marcello” at 1/5th of the hotel’s nightly rate.
 Slightly deflated in the knowledge that the best (lodging) is in fact not yet to come, we depart Il Falconiere for Certaldo Alto, with a long lunch in Montepulciano on the way.
-Our medieval tower abode awaits atop the winding road we ascend at dusk, crossing through old city walls guarding centuries past.
-Another beautiful wooden door to be opened with the turn of an artful key, another promising start.
-What the apartment may lack in hotel panache, it makes up for in charm and taste.
+Our abode awaits atop the winding road we ascend at dusk, crossing through old city walls guarding centuries past.
+Another beautiful wooden door to be opened with the turn of an intricate key, another promising start.
+A black and white photo of the owner’s grandparents hangs in the stairwell - a smiling couple holding their dog in front of the now-recognizable entrance.
+What the apartment may lack in hotel panache, it immediately makes up for in charm, taste, and distinctiveness (an actual medieval tower across three levels).
 A thoughtful welcome package greets us - eggs, milk, bread, jam.
 The refrigerator door matches the custom kitchen cabinetry.
-Embellished sugar, coffee and tea jars contain items as promised.
+Hand-painted sugar, coffee and tea jars contain items as promised.
 Lace curtains adorn the windows, the bed linens are of enviable quality and pattern, and the shower wall is what can only be described as a ceramic tapestry.
 Fixtures are top-notch.
 Only the air conditioning remote is missing.
 I message our responsive host, who informs me “My mom took it as she thought is not hot anymore.”
-Not to worry, mama lives downstairs and appeared at the door (in her apron - she was making pesto) moments later, remote in hand.
-Spoiler alert: Mama was right, we did not need the AC!
+Not to worry, mama lives downstairs and appeared at the door moment later (in her apron - she was making pesto), remote in hand.
+As always, mama was right - we ultimately did not need the AC!

 Villa Il Pozzo - “fortune favors the brave”; hosting a group of 40; 12 euros rose plus aperitivo.
 The view - no highways, no warehouses